ecepulse/software-competition/README.md

 ## Categories

 Thanks for taking part in the ECE Pulse 2016 Software Competition!
-This year, the competition will be broken down in five categories:
+This year, the competition will be broken down in four categories:
   * Web
   * Networking/Security
   * Algorithms